 This webpage provides guidance for managing development to gain the benefits of growth while minimizing negative impacts to brook trout populations.
 By "development" we mean new shopping centers, highways, housing and other projects proposed for sites in brook trout watersheds.
 This webpage was created for citizens and citizen groups working to preserve and enhance brook trout populations.

-The brook trout (Salvelinus fontinalis) is a member of the Salmon family native to the Eastern U.S. and Canada.
+The brook trout (Salvelinus fontinalis) is a member of the Salmon family which is native to the Eastern U.S. and Canada.
 This highly valued species is one of 700 North American freshwater fish, 39% of which are imperiled in many areas.
 Besides their intrinsic value brook trout and other fisheries have tremendous economic importance.
 One study indicated that a mile of fishing stream has an annual economic impact of $542,000.

 The remainder of this webpage provides further detail on the brook trout management practices presented above and aquatic resource preservation in general.
 Please contact CEDS at 410-654-3021 or Help@ceds.org if you have any questions or would like help in using these practices to preserve and enhance your favorite waters.

 We assume you're visiting this webpage because you're concerned about how a proposed development project may impact brook trout waters or some other wetland, stream, or lake you treasure.
 If you are like most folks new to this form of advocacy you probably think its both difficult and expensive to prevent impacts.
 The good news is that its actually quite easy.
 And you probably don't need a lawyer or any other professionals.

 The reason is that its generally easy to modify most development proposals to utilize the highly-effective aquatic resource protection measures that have come into use over the past decade.
 And these measures can actually save the developer money.
 With your support the developer is more likely to gain approval from permitting agencies to use these measures.